peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Throws:**

-* <code>UnsupportedOperationException</code> - This message has no character encoding
+* <code>UnsupportedOperationException</code> - Either this message is a multipart
- declared on it (which is usually the case for non-text messages), or the character encoding is not supported.
+ message, so it doesn't have its own body text, or this message has no character encoding declared or assumed for it (which is usually the case for non-text messages), or the character encoding is not supported.

 ### getCCAddresses
     public final List<NamedAddress> getCCAddresses()